-POS is to be provided generally in accordance with the development Concept Plan included as Figure 7 and should be vested in the Crown and managed by the local government.
+Public Open Space (POS) is to be provided generally in accordance with Figure 8 and should be vested in the Crown and managed by the local government.
 The development of land included within the Swan River Trust Development Control Area will be subject to the approval of the Department of Biodiversity, Conservation and Attractions (DBCA).
 The POS is to provide for both informal active and passive recreation uses.
-These uses will not utilise large spaces for sports but provide activities for the community that may include a children's play area, walking paths, and grassed spaces for recreation purposes.
+These uses will not utilise large spaces for sports but provide activities for the community that may include, children's play areas, health and fitness trails, small scale ball kick-a-bout areas and one-on-one basketball spaces.
 The POS areas may accommodate stormwater generated from the proposed development of the site and this will be designed in such a manner that its function as local open space is not compromised.